 Figure 11-3.
 Scabbling Concrete at the Chicago North Site, September 1987 (DOE Digital Archive)

-Release Survey

 All the measurements taken after the removal of radioactive materials indicated that no areas of radioactive contamination remain in which concentrations exceed DOE guidelines.

-Independent Verification

 The results of the independent verification survey demonstrate that the remedial actions were successful in meeting DOE guidelines.

-Use Restrictions

-Unrestricted use.